bjanderson70/sf-platform-events/README.md

 levels/granularity.
 First, let’s define some of the salient components and their functions before we walk through a code-snippet.

+TBD: Use of Big Object for platform event repo

 Salient Components
 ------------------